git-artes/gr-isdbt/README.md

     sudo ldconfig

 **Remarks**
+- Instructions above assume you have downloaded and compiled GNU Radio (either with the build-gnuradio script or with PyBOMBS).
+If you've used a pre-compiled binary package (like in $ sudo apt-get install gnuradio), then you should also install gnuradio-dev (and naturally cmake and git, if they were not installed).
 - The above build instructions are general.
 You may accelerate the compilation time by using the -j flag.
 Please visit http://www.math-linux.com/linux/tip-of-the-day/article/speedup-gnu-make-build-and-compilation-process for a guide.
 - Note that gr-isdbt makes heavy use of VOLK.
 A profile should be run to make the best out of it.
 Please visit https://gnuradio.org/redmine/projects/gnuradio/wiki/Volk for instructions, or simply run:

     volk_profile